Extenuating Circumstance Requests

 3. Is written in English or accompanied by a certified translation.

-The type of evidence will depend on the circumstances that impacted your ability to complete your assessment.
-Examples of evidence include a letter or email from your GP or another medical professional, a letter or email from the University’s Health and Wellbeing service, hospital admission record, a death certificate or police crime number.
+The type of evidence will depend on your circumstances.
+For example, you might need a letter or email from your doctor, the University’s Health and Wellbeing service, hospital admission record, death certificate or a police report number.

-If your evidence is a standard ECR Form issued by Health and Wellbeing for the purpose, and the request falls within the date range covered by the letter, the request will be granted without question.
-Please be aware Health and Wellbeing will only issue a letter for students who are already known to them.
+If your evidence is a standard ECR Form issued by Health and Wellbeing for the purpose, and the request falls within the date range covered by the letter, it should be accepted..
+Health and Wellbeing will only issue a letter for students who are known to them.

 How Do I Apply?

-You apply by completing the online request form.
-You can find the correct form for your campus by the following the links below:
+Complete the online request form.
+Find the right form for your campus below:

 1. Coventry University and Coventry University London